luciuscaviola/digitalminds.report/src/forecasting-2025/report.md

+# Futures with Digital Minds: Expert Forecasts in 2025

+Lucius Caviolaa,b & Bradford Saadb[^1]
+a University of Oxford
+b University of Cambridge

 ## Summary

 The main results from the survey are summarized below.
 Items marked with an asterisk (\*) indicate that participants were instructed to assume the first digital mind is a machine learning–based AI system created no later than 2040\.